 Cockpit of the C-130J Hercules transport aircraft

 Each pilot has a Flight Dynamics head-up display (HUD).
-The dual mission computers, supplied by BAE Systems IEWS, operate and monitor the aircraft systems, as well as provide status updates for the crew.
+Supplied by BAE Systems IEWS, the dual mission computers, operate and monitor the aircraft systems, and provide status updates for the crew.

 The cockpit is fitted with the Northrop Grumman low-power colour radar display.
 The map shows digitally stored image data.

 The C-130J is equipped with a Honeywell dual-embedded global positioning system/inertial navigation system (GPS/INS), an enhanced traffic alerting and collision avoidance system (E-TCAS), a ground collision avoidance system, SKE2000 station keeping system, and an instrument landing system (ILS).

-In July 2008, Lockheed Martin announced the following would be included in the baseline configuration of new C-130Js: Elbit Systems global digital map unit, and the TacView portable mission display and InegrFlight commercial GPS landing system sensor unit, supplied by CMC of Canada.
+In July 2008, Lockheed Martin announced the following would be included in the baseline configuration of new C-130Js: Elbit Systems global digital map unit, the TacView portable mission display, and InegrFlight commercial GPS landing system sensor unit, supplied by CMC of Canada.

 The cargo bay of the C-130J has a total usable volume of more than 4,500ft³ and can accommodate loads up to 37,216lb.
 For example, three armoured personnel carriers, five pallets, 74 litters (stretchers), 92 equipped combat troops or 64 paratroops.
 The bay is equipped with cargo handling rollers, tie-down rings, stowage containers, and stowage for troop seats.